pshroff14/UltrasoundDemo/README.md

 # UltrasoundDemo
-Arduino HC-SR04 Demo for looking at abilities and limitations of the ultrasonic
+Arduino HC-SR04 Demo for looking at abilities and limitations of the ultrasonic sensor.